tlyiii/notes/music_notes.md

 - Little Jimmy Dickens - "It May Be Silly (But Ain't It Fun)"
 - Tanya Tucker - "Horseshoe Bend" and "California Cotton Fields"
 - Rusty & Doug - "Going Down the Road"

+## 11.15.24 @ Soft Junk in Nashville

+The Youngbloods - "Don't Play Games"

+Black Oak Arkansas - "Hot and Nasty"

+Angelo Badalamenti - "The Pink Room" - I know this was played between bands, as I wanted to use some stuff that sounded like the coolest possible version of intermission music

+The Soft Boys - "You'll Have to Go Sideways" - Robyn Hitchcock happened to be in attendance at the show and I'd already planned to play this as more "intermission music," so that was fun

+The Jesus and Mary Chain - "Sidewalking" [7" Mix]

+Nashville Pussy - "Go, Motherfucker, Go"

+Spoon - "The Hardest Cut"

+10cc - "Baron Samedi"

+Dr. John - "Gris-Gris Gumbo Ya Ya" and "Mama Roux"

+Roky Erickson - "Two Headed Dog" and "I Think of Demons"

+Grinderman - "Worm Tamer"

+Bad Brains - "Banned in D.C."

+Thin Lizzy - "Angel from the Coast"

+Nervous Curtains - "Devastator"

+The dB's - "Black and White"

+13th Floor Elevators - "Tried to Hide" and "Reverberation (Doubt)"

+Jimmy Cliff - "You Can Get It If You Really Want"

+The Slickers - "Johnny Too Bad"

+Sly & The Family Stone - "In Time" and "Skin I'm In"

+Alex Cameron - "Candy May"

+AC/DC - "Hell Ain't a Bad Place to Be" and "Overdose"

+Dion - "Runaround Sue"

+The Shirelles - "Will You Love Me Tomorrow"

+Carl Smith - "Here Comes That Sin Again"

+Psychic Ills - "Depot"

+Spider Bags - "Long White Desert Rose"

+Blackfoot Gypsies - "I Feel Like Dyin'"

+Roxy Music - "Do the Strand"

+Billy Ocean - "Loverboy"

+Shocking Blue - "Long and Lonesome Road"

+Brian Eno - "The True Wheel"

+The Velvet Underground - "What Goes On"

+Nancy Sinatra & Lee Hazlewood - "Summer Wine"

+Mick Farren - "Mona (A Fragment)"

+Joe Jackson - "Another World"

+The Walker Brothers - "Nite Flights"